 On July 22, 2019 (the "Origin closing date"), one of the Company's subsidiaries acquired all the equity interests in Origin PC Corporation ("Origin").
 Origin, based in Florida, U.S., specializes in delivering hand-built, personalized PCs.
-The Company believes the integration of Origin's expertise in personalized custom gaming systems and Corsair's strength in performance PC hardware and the iCUE software ecosystems will enhance and expand the Company's product and service offering to PC gamers.
+The Company believes the integration of Origin's expertise in personalized custom gaming systems and Corsair's strength in performance PC hardware and the iCUE software ecosystems enhances and expands the Company's product and service offering to PC gamers.